The Darlands, Old Monticello Farm

 Steve and Jane Darland founded and operate a group of tiny organic farms in the southern tip of the Rocky Mountains in the historic New Mexico village of Monticello, where the population is fewer than 25 people.
 It is stunningly quiet.
 The air is clean and clear.
 Cell phones don't work there.

-When they began, their land was fallow.
-They make every effort to respect and nourish the land they cultivate, as do other small surrounding organic farms and grass-fed beef and bison ranches nearby.
+When they began, the land was fallow, and they make every effort to respect and nourish the land they cultivate, just like other small surrounding organic farms and grass-fed beef and bison ranches nearby.
 Their water supply is strictly from their own wells.
 They never use herbicides, pesticides or other harmful sprays, amendments or practices.
-Here, hand tending of plants and gardens nearly always trumps mechanization.
+At Old Monticello Farm, hand tending the plants and gardens nearly always trumps mechanization.

 Italian grapes, those classically used for making traditional balsamic vinegar, are among their many certified organic crops.
-When they joined Slow Food in Turin, Italy in 1998 during their second Salone del Gusto, they resolved to practice their thesis:
+When they joined Slow Food in Turin, Italy in 1998 during their second Salone del Gusto, the Darlands resolved to practice the Slow Food thesis: